jlevy/og-equity-compensation/README.md

 seven to ten years as long as the person is working for the company.
 But this window is not always open.

-❗ **Expiration after termination:** Options can expire after you quit working for the company.
+❗ **Expiration after termination.**
+Options can expire after you quit working for the company.
 Often, the expiration is **90 days** after termination of service, making the options effectively worthless if you cannot exercise before that point.
 As we’ll get into later, you need to understand the costs, [taxes](#taxes-on-isos-and-nsos), and tax [liabilities](#the-amt-trap) of exercise and to plan ahead.
 In fact, you can find out when you are granted the options, or better yet, before you sign an offer letter.

-🔹 **Longer exercise windows:** Recently (since around 2015) a few companies are finding ways to keep the exercise window open for years after leaving a company, promoting this practice as fairer to employees.
+🔹 **Longer exercise windows.**
+Recently (since around 2015) a few companies are finding ways to keep the exercise window open for years after leaving a company, promoting this practice as fairer to employees.
 Companies with
 [extended exercise windows](https://github.com/holman/extended-exercise-windows) include [Amplitude](https://amplitude.com/blog/2015/12/01/employee-equity-is-broken-heres-our-fix/),